ANYbotics/elevation_mapping/README.md

 * **`position_x`**, **`position_y`** (double, default: 0.0)

-    The position of the elevation map (center) in the elevation map frame.
+    The position of the elevation map center, in the elevation map frame.
+This parameter is introduced to account for any 2D offsets between the generated elevation map and the frame in which it is published.

 * **`resolution`** (double, default: 0.01, min: 0.0)